A Lot of Economics in One Lesson

 JUNE 12, 2014 by SANDY IKEDA

-Economics in One Lesson (PDF) is by far Henry Hazlitt’s most famous book.
+Economics in One Lesson, which you can find here, is by far Henry Hazlitt’s most famous book.
 Like many, I’ve read some of this other works, including Failure of the New Economics, Man versus the Welfare State, and The Foundations of Morality.
 But whether he intended it or not, EIOL is Hazlitt’s masterpiece.

 It’s there that he addresses and elaborates on Frédéric Bastiat’s broken-window fallacy, which claims that destruction can be a gateway to wealth.
 Bastiat and Hazlitt simply point out that, in fact, destruction destroys wealth, and any perceived benefits of destruction are limited only to what is easily seen.
 It's a simple lesson, though perhaps deceptively so.